Statistical Inference in Large Multi-way Networks: Model assumptions

 It follows that the residual $\eps_{\bi}=Y_\bi-\lambda_\bi$ satisfies $\EE (\eps_\bi | X) = \EE (\eps_\bi |X_\bi)=0$.
 In other words, the explanatory variables $X_\bi$ are assumed to be strongly exogenous. \end{assumption}

 The log-likelihood of $(\beta, \theta^\cG)$ in the model \eqref{eq:Poisson_model} at the observed graph $y$ is

 involves a potentially high number of fixed effects.
-The MLE estimator of the parameter of interest $\beta_\star$ has been shown to be asymptotically biased for $D\geq 3$, see \cite{weidner2021bias} as well as the experiments presented in Section~\ref{sec:experiments}.
+The MLE estimator of the parameter of interest $\beta_\star$ has been shown to have an IPP for $D\geq 3$, see \cite{weidner2021bias} as well as the experiments presented in Section~\ref{sec:experiments}.

 The following examples show how our framework encompasses gravity models and other classical econometric models.

 \begin{example}[One-way model in panel data] Taking $D= 2$ and $\sG = \{ \{1\} \}$ yields the structure of the classical model studied by \cite{HHG}